timvisee/ffsend/README.md

 ```

 #### Linux: Fedora package
-_Note: The Fedora package is maintained by contributors, therefore it might be
+_Note: The Fedora package is maintained by contributors, it might be outdated.
-outdated.
-Choose a different installation method if an important update is
+Choose a different installation method if an important update is missing._
-missing._

 ```bash
 yum install ffsend